avcoder/unit06-lesson07/slides.md

 transition: slide-left
 ---

-# Exercise: Basic Routing
+# Basic Routing
-(5 min) Refactor App.tsx such that our nav displays and navigates to every Lesson we've done so far
+Refactor App.tsx such that our nav displays and navigates to every Lesson we've done so far

 - in `App.tsx`:
   ```jsx